World Mining Congress 2026

 Abstract

-Dump pocket blockages at primary crushers cause production downtime and require manual clearing in confined spaces, leading to multiple fatalities annually from engulfment.
-Current autonomous approaches in mining remain limited, and the feasibility of state-of-the-art imitation learning (IL) for excavation tasks has not been systematically evaluated.
-This paper introduces an experimental testbed and benchmark for evaluating end-to-end IL architectures on autonomous dump pocket cleaning under controlled laboratory conditions.
+Dump pocket blockages at primary crushers cause production downtime and require manual clearing in hazardous restricted areas, with documented engulfment fatalities in hoppers and crusher zones.
+Autonomous approaches for dump pocket cleaning and blocked-crusher clearing remain limited, and the feasibility of state-of-the-art imitation learning (IL) for this excavation task remains largely unexplored.
+This paper introduces an experimental testbed and benchmark for evaluating IL architectures on autonomous dump pocket cleaning under controlled laboratory conditions.
 We benchmark four IL architectures: Action Chunking with Transformers (ACT), Diffusion Policy, and Vision-Language-Action models (π₀.₅ and SmolVLA), using a low-cost SO-ARM100 platform ($250) with granular bentonite material.
-In a preliminary single-session evaluation (10-minute continuous autonomous operation per model), π₀.₅ removes 404 g (40.4 g/min, approximately 65% of the expert teleoperation estimate of 620 g), while ACT removes 169 g, SmolVLA 113 g, and Diffusion Policy 57 g.
-Notably, ACT removes more material than SmolVLA despite lacking pretrained representations, suggesting that pretraining benefit is architecture- and scale-dependent rather than universal in this domain.
-Diffusion Policy is notably the slowest, consistent with its iterative denoising inference process.
-This work establishes a reproducible benchmark and open dataset (162 demonstrations) to support future research on autonomous confined-space operations.
+In a preliminary single-session evaluation (10 minutes per model), π₀.₅ achieves the highest removal rate at 404 g, reaching 65% of the expert teleoperation estimate, followed by ACT (169 g), SmolVLA (113 g), and Diffusion Policy (57 g). π₀.₅'s lead is consistent with potential advantages from larger model capacity (3.7B vs. 450M parameters) and broader pretraining across diverse robot embodiments and tasks.
+ACT, trained from scratch on the same dataset, outperforms SmolVLA in this single-session benchmark, raising the hypothesis that for narrow single-task settings where the target domain differs from pretraining data, learning from scratch may remain competitive with fine-tuning a pretrained model.
+Diffusion Policy removes the least material, consistent with its visibly slower reactive behavior during rollout.
+This work establishes an open dataset (162 demonstrations) and a reproducible testbed to support future research on autonomous tasks for the mining industry.

 Key Results